BS1125/CMAverse/README.md

 or *MCSIMEX* by [Küchenhoff et al. (2006)](https://pubmed.ncbi.nlm.nih.gov/16542233/).
-The sensitivity analysis for measurement error is currently available for *the regression-based approach* and *the g-formulaa approach*.
+The sensitivity analysis for measurement error is currently available for *the regression-based approach* and *the g-formula approach*.

 Installation
 ============